chrishoward-au/Architect/readme.txt

 * FIXED: Masonry losing gutter when filtering
 * FIXED: Actions Editor not displaying Blueprints on tablets
 * FIXED: Shortcode showing wrong content
+* FIXED: Blueprint editor tabs disappeared if /wp-content was moved
+* REMOVED: Retina images option as it wasn't working properly anymore.
+Will rebuild it.
 * UPDATED: Masonry library, Isotope, to v3.
 * UPDATED: Masonry library, Packery, to v2.
 * UPDATED: TGM to 2.6.1